-The ability to read and write objects is governed by the Access Control Lists (ACLs) assigned to containers.
+The ability to read and write objects in a container is governed by the Access Control Lists (ACLs) assigned to the container.
 These ACLs are written to two metadata fields:

-User accounts with roles assigned to these metadata fields may perform the following actions:
+Users with roles assigned to these metadata fields can perform the following actions:

-X-Container-Read: User accounts may read objects and associated metadata in the given container.
+X-Container-Read: Users can read objects and associated metadata in the given container.

-X-Container-Write: User accounts may create and delete objects and associated metadata in the given container.
+X-Container-Write: Users can create and delete objects and associated metadata in the given container.

 The metadata field values are a comma-separated list of identity domain and role pairs.
 This allows service administrators to grant read or write access to users in other identity domains.
 Users with the

-Storage_Administrator role may define their own roles with the My Services Security page and assign them to the
+Storage_Administrator role may define their own roles in the My Services Users page and assign them to the

-X-Container-Write headers on containers as needed.
+X-Container-Write headers on containers, as required.
 See Adding and Removing Custom Roles in Getting Started with Oracle Cloud.

 Storage_Administrator role will always have read and write access to all containers in their service instance.